Ultimaker/Ultimaker.com-designsystem/src/stories/atoms/lists/ordered-list.stories.md

-Ordered lists are used to summarize items in a specific order.
+To summarize items in a specific order ordered lists are used.